 133 Squadron - The Knights of The Twin Tail

-In June 1981, several F-15A aircraft escorted some F-16s of the 117 squadron that carried out a strike against Iraq's Osirak nuclear development facility.
+On June 17, 1981, several F-15A aircraft from the squadron took part in Operation "Opera", in which they escorted some F-16s of the 117 squadron that carried out a strike against Iraq's Osirak nuclear development facility.
 Later in the year, Israel began adding F-15C and F-15D variants to the 133 squadron.
 The new F-15 variants were scheduled to be transferred to a separate squadron in 1982, but the commencement of hositilies against Syria in Lebanon postponed the transfer until after fighting had ended.
+During the "First Lebanon War", the squadron downed 33 Syrian aircraft.

 |Join the GlobalSecurity.org mailing list|